carlos-ds/personal-web/articles/github-actions.md

 Notice how the **pipe symbol** allows specifying multiple commands in one step.
 For Ubuntu, these commands are run in sequence with git bash.

-## Reports

-In the Actions tab of your re

 ## Master has been pushed.
 What's next?

 Well, if you're running an application on a platform like Heroku or Netlify, you can trigger automated deploys by pushing to the master branch.
 Assuming you have activated that option in your application settings, obviously.